 In a Chapter 13 bankruptcy, property is not typically sold to pay debts, but rather a payment plan in which to pay the debts is presented to the bankruptcy Trustee for approval.
 A debtor in a Chapter 13 typically has regular income and the ability to pay back some of his debts.

 The purpose of a payment plan is to reorganize the debts of the debtor and provide a payment plan in which to pay creditors a portion of the outstanding debt over a period of time.
 Payment plans can be anywhere from 36 – 60 months.
 Secured debts receive priority and are paid first.
 Next unsecured priority debts are paid, such as tax liabilities.
 Any remaining funds will be used to pay unsecured debts.
-Examples of secured debts would be 1) a mortgage, secured by a home; or 2) a car loan, secured by the vehicle Examples of unsecured debt would be credit card debt or medical bills.

 A Chapter 13 bankruptcy is not complete until all payments of the plan are made.
 Therefore, completion of this type of bankruptcy can take 3 – 5 years, depending on the length of the repayment plan.
-Once the plan is complete, any remaining unsecured debts can be discharged.
-A Chapter 13 bankruptcy can negatively effect a debtor’s credit score and remain on a credit report for 7 years.

 FIND OUT HOW WE CAN ACHIEVE YOUR GOALS